Mstepniak48201/c_miniprojects/README.md

-# c_miniprojects
+# C Mini Projects
-A learning repository of annotated mini projects in C to be used as a reference
+A learning repository of annotated miniature projects in C to be used as a reference